MFR6340/theenglishextension.org/young-world-4/unit-5: The Story of Chocolate.md

 <img src="https://imgur.com/2EH1s9G.png" width="25%" />

 It's impossible to include a list of chocolate-themed books without including this classic tale of a poor boy who wins a golden ticket to enter Willy Wonka's Chocolate Factory.
 Many kids have seen the movie.
 Everyone should read the book.
-(Lexile 810)
+(Lexile 810) <sup>[what is this?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Charlie-Chocolate-Factory-Roald-Dahl/9780142410318?ref=grid-view&qid=1674499490062&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1039801520" rel="nofollow">Buy on Orell Füssli</a>

 Also try the Audio book version read by Eric Idle

 ### The Candy Bomber, by Michael O. Tunnell

 <img src="https://imgur.com/oMtnFMg.png" width="25%" />

- (Lexile 1130L)
+ (Lexile 1130L) <sup>[what is this?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Candy-Bomber-Michael-O-Tunnell/9781580893374?ref=grid-view&qid=1674493085238&sr=1-12&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1009294094" rel="nofollow">Buy on Orell Füssli</a>